KTH/skog/README.md

 }
 ```

 For real, it keeps track of the child loggers **without passing them everywhere**.
-For example, if you want to create one per request in your Express server:
+For example, if you want to create one child logger per request, you just need to adjust the place where you actually create the logger:

 ```js